yeonjisong/ros_vrep/README.md

 ### Credits
 * SONG, YeonJi
-* This is the final project of the course `ELEC3210: Machine Learning and Information Processing for Robotic Perception` by Prof. LIU Ming in Fall 2020 at HKUST
+* This is the final project of the course `ELEC3210: Machine Learning and Information Processing for Robotics` by Prof. LIU Ming in Fall 2020 at HKUST